 Versions of the argument appeared in the state courts as early as the 1830s, when municipalities first began subsidizing privately managed infrastructure projects in earnest.
 The logic never caught hold, however.
-In $Goddin\ v.\ Crump,^{125}$ the Supreme Court of Appeals of Virginia became the first of many high courts to reject it.
+In Goddin v.
+Crump, 125 the Supreme Court of Appeals of Virginia became the first of many high courts to reject it.
 The court accepted the proposition that laws authorizing a municipality to take from A to give to B were improper.
 In its judgment, though, the right question to ask about municipal subsidies was whether they aimed to promote a project having a public use or redounding to the common good.
 The public or private designation of the outfit directly receiving the subsidy was irrelevant.

 In the quarter century after Goddin, the courts of at least sixteen states concurred in the basic reasoning.
 To be sure, the boundary between public and private use was never precisely articulated.
 Perhaps it couldn't be.
-But the courts settled at least on the view that encouraging the development of channels of commerce-canals, turnpikes, railroads-was a sufficiently public purpose to justify public aid.
+But the courts settled at least on the view that encouraging the development of channels of commerce-canals, turnpikes, railroads-was a sufficiently public the time of such subscription; nor shall any county loan its credit to any incorporated company, nor borrow money for the purpose of taking stock in any company.")